SURGE-NeuroTech-Club/BrainHack-Fall-2025/README.md

 # The SURGE BrainHACK Fall 2025 Has Concluded!

 ## 🏆 Congratulations to the Winners!
-You can each teams submissions `submissions/` folder.
+You can each teams submissions `submissions/` folder

 **🎉 A huge shoutout to all participants!
 Every project showcased incredible creativity and problem-solving skills.
 We hope to see you at the next SURGE BrainHACK!**